-Horizon is a high-standard leadership training programme designed to enhance Orion's ability to manage change and renewal as well as to strengthen leadership and management competence and business-oriented corporate culture.
+Horizon, a high-standard leadership training programme, was arranged for the third time, with 21 participants elected on the basis of open applications.
+The programme is designed to enhance Orion's ability to manage change and renewal as well as to strengthen leadership and management competence and business-oriented corporate culture.
 As part of the programme, strategic project plans supporting business development are delivered by the participants.